codingforpleasure/Vim-Bash/README.md

 > - Any comments or suggestions would be welcome
 > - You can drop me a message via **e-mail** -  cohengil333(at)gmail.com

-  [^bashrc_customization]: [bashrc customization](https://stackedit.io/) is a full-featured, open-source bash extensions written by me for sharing the knowledge with the open-source community.
+ [bashrc customization](https://github.com/codingforpleasure/Vim_Bash/blob/master/bash_stuff/.bashrc) is a full-featured, open-source bash extensions written by me for sharing the knowledge with the open-source community.